-Some years ago I read an article explaining briefly what was that g0y men and even thinking that homoerotic relationships between heterosexual boys were more common than is supposed, it surprised me.
+Some years ago I read an article explaining briefly what g0y men were.
+Even though I thought homoerotic relationships between heterosexual boys were more common than it is supposed, it surprised me.
 Wow!
-This word remained pending entry in our LGBT Glossary until now, when the time comes, I have seen that the g0y issue […]
+This word remained a pending entry in our LGBT Glossary until now, when the time has come to devote the g0y issue […]

 How many people are gay?
 1 in 10?
 The idea that one in ten people is homosexual is perhaps one of the most known and recurring “myths” about homosexuality.
 It has become part of our imaginary, and despite having been strongly protested by certain “conservative” groups and by the every-so-often appearance of new surveys, reports […]